the1Riddle/grub-rescue/README.md

 ```
 sudo os-prober
 ```
-if your installation is found, like you fill see tha name of the win, then do:
+if your installation is found, you will see the name of the win indicated, then do:

 ```
 sudo update-grub